PlanetaryRobotics/ergodic-search/README.md

 **The controls aren't changing and the ergodic metric isn't decreasing during optimization**

 Provide an initial set of controls that isn't all zeros.
 With an all-zero set of controls, PyTorch cannot compute gradients correctly and will not be able to optimize.
 The initial set of controls can be as simple as a constant translational velocity with no angular velocity.

+## Contributing to the Repository
+Contributions are welcome!
+Please make branch names descriptive of the included contribution.
+A pull request approval is required for adding contributions to the main branch; we will do our best to address these in a timely manner.

 ## References